Theory of the Elementary Particles: The ratios m( )/m(e ), m( )/m(e ) and m(p)/m(e)

 with m(n)/m(e)(\emph{exp}) = 1838.68.
-But we have only considered the mass of the neutrino lattice in the neutron, not the consequences of the two positive and two negative elementary charges in the neutron.
-The empirical value of m(n)/m(e$^\pm$) is 14/$\alpha_f$ $-$ 0.9977\,$\cdot$\,80.
+But we have only considered the mass of the neutrino lattice in the neutron, not the consequences of the quadrupole of two positive and two negative charges e$^\pm$ in the neutron.
+The empirical value of m(n)/m(e$^\pm$) is equal to 14/$\alpha_f$ $-$ 0.9977\,$\cdot$\,80.

 The ratio of the mass of the proton to the mass of the electron, for which an explanation has been looked for since about a hundred years, is m(p)/m(e)(\emph{exp}) = 1836.15.
 From our theoretical explanation of the neutron follows that